-- Join one of our adult small groups that are meeting on campus on Sunday mornings at 9:00 a.m. and 10:30 a.m., or participate on your own or with your family in our small group study and discussion of the weekly sermon.
-You can do this independently or with your small group via a telephone call or Zoom video conference (https://zoom.us), and you can always access and use the small group guide that’s available weekly at https://fbcsfla.com/resources/small-group-notes.
+- Join one of our adult small groups that are meeting on campus on Sunday mornings at 9:00 a.m. and 10:30 a.m.
+You can always access and use the small group guide that’s available weekly at https://fbcsfla.com/resources/small-group-notes.

 - Participate in your DGroup each week under recommended group and social distancing guidelines.

 - Worship in giving through the following options: (1) Use our online giving option on the FBCSF website at https://fbcsfla.com/give.
 (2) Use the direct deposit form to set-up direct deposit of your offering through your bank.
 A voided check is required for the direct deposit option.
 The form and voided check may be submitted to us via email (email@example.com) by sending us a photo or PDF of the documents.
 You may also drop-off the documents to the church during our adjusted office hours.
 (3) Set-up bill pay through your bank in order to allow your bank to send FBCSF your monthly offering check.
-(4) If absolutely necessary, drop-off your offering at the church during our adjusted office hours.
+(4) drop-off your offering on Sunday or during our regular office hours each week.

 What about short-term mission trips?